jonh-github/aws-codepipeline-java-example/README_AWS.md

-#  AWS CodePipeline from GitHub to ECS setup
+#  AWS CodePipeline from GitHub to ECS Setup

 ## Summary